architjain/ws-lambda-at-edge/Lab1_Security/README.md

 Create a Lambda function that would add the security headers to all responses from the origin in the CloudFront distribution.

 Go to Lambda Console, select "US East (N.Virginia)" region in the top left corner.
-Go to "Functions", click "Create function" and click "Author from scratch".
+Go to `Functions`, click `Create function` and click `Author from scratch`.

 Choose `Node.js 6.10` runtime and the IAM role named `ws-lambda-edge-basic-<UNIQUE_ID>`, which was created by CloudFormation stack in your account, as an execution role of the function.
 This will allow pushing logs from your function to CloudWatch Logs.